xdamah/swagger-xdamah-examples/README.md

 Again we will see the previously covered examples.
 We will also see some additional examples.

-If interested can go into more-examples folder later to understand what other features are also there for a more complete picture.
+If interested can go into more-examples folder to understand what other features are also there for a more complete picture.